uTensor/uTensor/src/uTensor/README.md

 It is better to thing about `uTensor::string` as an identifier rather than a string.

 #### TensorShape
+`TensorShape` is exactly that, it describes the shape of a tensor as well as some basic helper functions like how many elements represented by this shape. `TensorShape` is **a fixed size object**, at the moment it always has exactly 4 stored dimensions even when some are not used, and furthermore it does not have any virtual functions.

 #### Quantization Primitives

 ### Memory Allocator Interfaces